AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     end Ring_Buffer;

-Everything is fine here. ``Model`` is only accessed inside ``Update_Model`` which is itself a ghost procedure, so it's fine to declare local variable ``New_Length`` without the :ada:`Ghost` aspect as everything inside a ghost procedure body is ghost.
-Moreover, we don't need to add any contract to ``Update_Model``.
-Indeed, as it is a local procedure without contract, it is inlined by GNATprove.
+Everything's fine here. ``Model`` is only accessed inside ``Update_Model``, itself a ghost procedure, so it's fine to declare local variable ``New_Length`` without the :ada:`Ghost` aspect: everything inside a ghost procedure body is ghost.
+Moreover, we don't need to add any contract to ``Update_Model``: it's inlined by GNATprove because it's a local procedure without a contract.

 Example #6
 ~~~~~~~~~~

-Function ``Max_Array`` takes as arguments two arrays of the same length (but
+The function ``Max_Array`` takes two arrays of the same length (but not
-not necessarily starting and ending at the same indexes) and returns an array
+necessarily with the same bounds) as arguments and returns an array with
-of the maximum values between its arguments at each index.
+each entry being the maximum values of both arguments at that index.

 .. code:: ada